stiles/police-end-of-watch/README.md

 The data are stored on Amazon S3 in CSV and JSON formats.

-The JSON file is a list of dictionaries that contain the following items:
+The JSON file has a list of dictionaries.
+Each contains the following items:

 ```json
     {